prismv/DB48X-on-DM42/doc/calc-help/constants.md

 electromagnetic interaction between elementary charged particles.

-It is a dimensionless quantity, independent of the system of units used, which is related to the strength of the coupling of an elementary charge e with the electromagnetic field.
+It is a dimensionless quantity, independent of the system of units used, which is related to the strength of the coupling of an elementary charge `qe` with the electromagnetic field.
 It is a measured quantity:
 ```rpl
     11 SIG  α=0.00729735256434